 Step 2: Upload & Optimize Your Raw Data

-Now that you have determined what data you want to monetize and who you want to market that data to, the next step is to ingest your data into Narrative’s data commerce platform using the first app in Data Shop’s suite of apps, Dataset Manager.
+Now that you have determined what data you want to monetize and who you want to market that data to, the next step is to ingest your data into Narrative’s data collaboration platform using the first app in Data Shop’s suite of apps, Dataset Manager.

 Using Dataset Manager, you’ll be able to create a dataset or multiple datasets reflecting exactly how your data is stored in your native system.
-Any kind of raw data, in any schema, can be taken exactly as it is stored in your system and pushed into the Narrative data commerce platform using Dataset Manager.
+Any kind of raw data, in any schema, can be taken exactly as it is stored in your system and pushed into the Narrative platform using Dataset Manager.
 All you have to do is pull the data from wherever it is stored, upload it into our system, and input the information that will describe your data and make your data discoverable to buyers.